samarsinghal/appmod-blueprints/docs/platform/README.md

 k get secrets -n keycloak keycloak-config -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'
 ```

+### Grafana Access:

+At the end of the automation you will see Amazon Managed Grafana URL getting displayed along with passwords for `admin` and `editor` users.
+Please use this to access the Amazon Managed Grafana instance to monitor your Infrastructure and workloads.

 ## Uninstall
 1. Run `./platform/infra/terraform/mgmt/setups/uninstall.sh` and follow the prompts.